MitocGroup/www/views/blog/posts/2015/12/interview-creators-of-the-deep-framework.md

 #### Q: Was there anything that surprised you along the way?
 Were certain tasks easier or harder than you'd expected?

 Well, this is a tricky question.
 Since almost everything for us was new, we had lots of questions and misperceptions on certain things, but with help and support from the community and AWS, every task that was hard at the beginning turned up easy at the end.
-The biggest surprise was to be spotted by AWS Lambda team and invited to speak at AWS re:Invent 2015, the breakout session called “Microservices Architecture for Digital Platforms with AWS Lambda, Amazon CloudFront and Amazon DynamoDB”.
+The biggest surprise was to be spotted by AWS Lambda team and invited to speak at AWS re:Invent 2015, the breakout session called "Microservices Architecture for Digital Platforms with AWS Lambda, Amazon CloudFront and Amazon DynamoDB".

 #### Q: Are there any tools or libraries you've used to build DEEP, or that you use alongside DEEP that you want people to know about?